ButlerLogic/action-autotag/README.md

 1. `package_root`

     By default, autotag will look for the `package.json` file in the project root.
-If the file is located in a subdirectory, this option an be used to point to the correct file.
+If the file is located in a subdirectory, this option can be used to point to the correct file.

     ```yaml
     - uses: butlerlogic/action-autotag@1.0.0